17twenty/color/README.md

 color.Printf("%h[fgRed]red text: %s%r\n", "foo")
 ```

-The highlight verbs were parsed every single time `color.Printf` was called but they only had to be parsed once.
+The highlight verbs are parsed every single time `color.Printf` is called.
+However, they only need to be parsed once.

-The solution is to call `color.Prepare` with the format string first.
-This will parse the highlight verbs once and store the result into a `color.Format` structure.
-This allows allows reptiive printing with minimal overhead.
+Thus, now it works like this:

 ```go
 f := color.Prepare("%h[fgRed]red text: %s%r\n")